Yani-k/SQL_Tasks/Northwind_sales/README.md

-### This is a practice database available on the internet and questions are taken from  Learn SQL website
+### This is a practice dataset available on the internet and questions are taken from  Learn SQL website

 Source:    https://www.sql-practice.com/